dimiclaff/pp1-shannonside-brewing-company/README.md

 - sustainability_image by Tom Fisk

 ### Code Used
-### Content
+- The code used for the map was taken from Google Maps by using the embed feature
+- The code for wrapping the gallery pics was taken from [css-tricks-com](https://css-tricks.com/adaptive-photo-layout-with-flexbox/)

 ## Deployment
+### Deploying a Repository
  The website was deployed using GitHub Pages by:
+ 1. Go to the GitHub Repository at https://github.com/dimiclaff/pp1-shannonside-brewing-company
- 1. In the repository click on the settings tab located on the top of the page
+ 2. In the repository click on the settings tab located on the top of the page
- 2. Click on the pages tab on the left hand side of the page
+ 3. Click on the pages tab on the left hand side of the page
- 3. Set Source to "Deploy from Branch"
+ 4. Set Source to "Deploy from Branch"
- 4. Make sure "Main Branch is selected
+ 5. Make sure "Main Branch is selected
- 5. Make sure folder is set to "/(root)
+ 6. Make sure folder is set to "/(root)
- 6. Save
+ 7. Save

+### Cloning a Repository
+1. Go to the GitHub Repository at https://github.com/dimiclaff/pp1-shannonside-brewing-company
+2. Click the green "Code" button on the right hand side of the screen, click HTTPs the copy the address underneath
+3. Open a GitBash terminal and change the current working directory to the location where you want the cloned directory.
+4. Type "git clone" then paste the URL youve copied.
+5. Press Enter

+### Forking a Repository
+1. Go to the GitHub Repository at https://github.com/dimiclaff/pp1-shannonside-brewing-company
+2. Click the fork button in the top right corner

 ### Acknowledgements
+A big thank you to my mentor Mitko Bachvarov.
+He gave me a lot of good advice and encouragment.